 Example: You are trying to eat healthier but ate a donut.
 Now you feel like ruined your plan so you give up.

-Example: A coworker made a comment about a choice you made, and now you can't stand her.
+Example: A coworker made a negative comment about a choice you made, and now you can't stand her.

 Overgeneralization